-Subject Lead: Dr S Black Exam Board: AQA
+Subject Lead: Dr S Black Exam Board: Edexcel IGCSE

-The AQA GCSE Chemistry course offers an introduction into a fascinating field of study.
-Because it is so fundamental to the material world around us, Chemistry plays a role in everyone's lives and touches almost every aspect of our existence in some way.
-Chemistry is essential for meeting our basic needs of food, clothing, shelter, health, energy, and clean air, water, and soil.
+The Edexcel International GCSE gives an excellent introduction and grounding in fundamental chemistry.
+The course is focussed and purposeful throughout taking pupils from elementary atomic theory to sophisticated chemical reactions and analysis.
+Chemistry plays a role in everyone's lives and touches almost every aspect of our existence in some way.
 Chemical technologies enrich our quality of life in numerous ways by providing new solutions to problems in health, materials, and energy usage.
-Thus, studying chemistry is useful in preparing us for the real world.
+Studying chemistry is useful in preparing us for the real world.
 Chemistry is often referred to as the central science as it overlaps with all other sciences.
-Knowledge of the nature of chemicals and chemical reactions provides insight into a wide range of physical and biological phenomena.
-With an understanding of chemistry, pupils are equipped to better appreciate the physical universe we all live in.
+Knowledge of the nature of chemical properties and reactivity provides insight into a wide range of physical and biological phenomena.
+With an understanding of chemistry, students are equipped to better appreciate the physical universe we live in.

-Pupils study the academic content as shown below and develop their practical skills over the course of eight exam-board-required practicals.
+Pupils study the academic content as shown below and develop their practical skills over the course of Eight Exam board required practicals.